-We are absolutely thrilled to welcome guests to ACV, and are delighted to have ample outdoor space to share with you and your household.
-Of course, for the safety of all our customers and staffers, we strongly recommend that if you have not been vaccinated that you continue to wear your masks and follow social distancing guidelines do apply.
-We’ll ask you to help us when you’re on site: Please respect 6 ft of distance between you and other parties, even while in line for wine.
-Tables will be available on our lawn on a first-come, first-served basis, or please feel free to bring your own lawn chairs.
+We are absolutely thrilled to welcome you all back to ACV, and are delighted to have ample outdoor space to share with you and your household.
+Of course, for the safety of all our customers and staffers, we strongly recommend that if you have not been vaccinated that you continue to wear your masks and follow social distancing guidelines.
+As always, tables will be available on our lawn on a first-come, first-served basis, or please feel free to bring your own lawn chairs.
 While tastings are now available at the bar, we still have self-guided tastings, that you can take to your own table, for those who would like.

 What wines do you offer?

 We focus on estate wines, and offer several varietals and blends depending on each year’s crop size and characteristics.
 In reds, we grow Merlot, Malbec, Cabernet Franc, Cabernet Sauvignon, Petit Verdot and Pinot Noir.
 In whites, we grow Albariño, Chardonnay, Sauvignon Blanc, Pinot Gris, and Vidal Blanc.
 From time to time, we might make a bit of peach wine, using the fruit from our own orchard.
 See what we currently have available on the Our Wines page.

 George Warmenhoven and Joan Larrea, husband and wife, are the proprietors.
 George works full-time at ACV, both in the vineyard and on the winemaking side, ensuring quality at every step.
 You can meet the rest of the ACV team on the Our People page.